Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 {{% tab name="Slack" %}}

 You can send me a message on the course <a href="https://smi-sds-192-03-202301.slack.com/">Slack workspace</a>, and I will respond when I am able, typically within 24 hours during the work week.
 To message me, click the **+** button next to "Direct Messages" and search for my name.
-If you are asking a question about a lab or assignment, consider putting it in the `#help` channel instead.
-There is a good chance one of your classmates can answer before I can.
+If your question is not sensitive in nature, consider putting it in the `#coding-help` or `#course-help` channel instead.
+There is a good chance one of your classmates will be able to answer before I can.

 {{% /tab %}}
 {{% tab name="Office Hours" %}}

 You can schedule a meeting with me on <a href="https://calendly.com/jared-joseph/30min/">Calendly</a>.
 Different times may have differing options for in-person/video call meetings.
+If you cannot find an open time slot, please message me for an appointment.

 {{% /tab %}}

 {{< /tabs >}}

-## Lecture Plans

-Each week will follow the same basic structure.
-Monday and Wednesday classes will include lectures designed to introduce new concepts.
-Lecture will be followed by interactive problem sets designed to reinforce those concepts through active learning.

-Friday classes will be devoted to lab activities, project work time, or exams.
-Students are expected to come to class to work on these activities.

 ## Course Policies